This weekend we went to spend the day at Dunster Castle to put the camera on the Samsung K Zoom to the test.

 In terms of phone capability it has a really large, bright screen which has all the features you would want from a mobile phone these days.
 Mr C has been using it and he can’t stand iPhones because he finds them too small and can’t type properly.
 He doesn’t have that problem on this one as there is much more space between the keys.
 It comes with Dropbox on the home screen too which is a useful feature.

-It’s a really great phone and an even better camera and I would really recommend it.
+It’s a really great phone and an even better camera.

 We were provided with the phone and castle tickets for the purpose of this review but all the words and opinions are my own.